SebMouren/command-line-api-wiki/Technical-motivations.md

     * Command line API versioning.

 * Rich, adapative output rendering
-    * Write output code once and let us render it correctly based on the presence or absence of a terminal as well as terminal capabilities.
+    * Write output code once and render it correctly based on the presence or absence of a terminal as well as terminal capabilities.
     * Support for higher-level layouts, tables, event-based re-rendering, and animation.

 * Other things: